Saw 3 (2006) review – Brutal traps but messy writing

 The bulk of the action would take place in one room.
 The horror would come from self-contained traps rather than elaborate and expensive set pieces.
 And the majority of the world building would play out via dialogue between just two characters.
 It was fiendishly simple and, above all else, genuinely scary.

-Those filmmakers were James Wan and Leigh Whannell and that script was Saw.
+Those filmmakers were James Wan and Leigh Whannell and that script was Saw (2004).
 The success of the movie was immediate and, two decades later, the series is ten entries deep.
 The crazy thing is, Saw was supposed to be a one and done.
-Today we are taking a look at the third entry into the gorno series – Saw 3.

 As I mentioned earlier, Saw was never intended to be this huge franchise.
 It was the overwhelming success of the first movie that led to a sequel being green-lit almost immediately.
-Despite a number of events taking place in the first movie that hint at deliberate efforts to provide a continuing narrative arc, nothing was ever expected to come of the script.
+Despite a number of events taking place in the first story that hint at deliberate efforts to provide a continuing narrative arc, that wasn’t the intention.
+This was a forced studio move in case the movie found an audience.

 It was actually the sudden death of the first movie’s producer, Gregg Hoffman, that brought James Wan and Leigh Whannell back to the fold.
-They decided to return for the third iteration as a tribute to Hoffman after initially having no interest in any kind of involvement.
+They decided to return for the third iteration as a tribute to Hoffman.
 With this in mind, it’s quite easy to see why they wanted to tie Saw 3’s story back to its roots.
 This was their baby, after all.

 With the above having been said, Saw 3 features a mainline story that is slightly disconnected from the actual overriding arc of the series itself.
 Jeff is a man consumed by thoughts of vengeance after his son was hit by a car.
 His life is falling apart and so Jigsaw decides to put him through a test to see whether he can learn to forgive people and move on.

 Jigsaw himself is a far more prominent feature of this film.
-Naturally, Saw 2 leaned into the character much more, having realised the potential for marketing an iconic horror villain after the success of the first film.
+Naturally, Saw 2 leaned into the character much more that the first, having realised the potential for marketing an iconic horror villain.
 Saw 3 continues this trend and he spends a lot of time onscreen.

 We flit between Jeff’s journey through the labyrinthian maze that hosts his game and the room where Jigsaw is clinging onto life.
-This is, naturally, a good thing as he is an utterly compelling character with his skewed sense of morality and riddle-like manner of speaking.
+The eponymous bad guy remains an utterly compelling character with his skewed sense of morality and riddle-like manner of speaking.
+His presence here is very welcome but he’s not doing so well.
+The cancer is slowly killing him and his days are numbered.

-Amanda has kidnapped a doctor to help keep Jigsaw alive.
-Lynn has her own share of problems.
-The shotgun collar around her neck, that threatens to detach her head from her body should Jigsaw’s heart-rate fall to zero, probably isn’t helping matters.
+Amanda has kidnapped a doctor to help keep Jigsaw alive – Lynn.
+Lynn has her own share of problems, though.
+The shotgun collar around her neck that threatens to detach her head from her body should Jigsaw’s heart-rate fall to zero, probably isn’t helping matters.
 Needless to say, it’s all going to tie up into one neat little bow towards the end.

 When the Plot Gets in the Way of the Games